mmoran0032/essentials/README.md

 Those poor placeholders show that you *must* replace them, so don't worry about it.

-The book I'm using uses Bootstrap to edit CSS and such.
-I'm guessing it is easier to use than my previous work of just manually changing the css, but who knows?
-I'm going to try it out to follow along, and maybe I'll like it.

-- bootstrap (`git@github.com:twbs/bootstrap.git`)
+Bootstrap (`git@github.com:twbs/bootstrap.git`) is just a preset CSS template.
+I have it for my testing site (following the book), but look into LESS/SCSS for actual customization.

 ROOT